BECOME THE BEST VERSION OF YOU!

 “Back in the 1990’s, it became apparent that childhood traumatic stress elicited not only a psychological response but a physiological one.
 I couldn’t think or even talk my way out of my trauma stories.
 I needed a trusting, secure and social connection with just one person.
 This person was the embodiment of compassion and educated me about my breath and my body’s systems.
 From there I found the practice of using the tools of yoga that gave me a choice as to whether I continue to react from my past stories or I learned - one day at a time - to respond in the present moment with wholeness.”

-"I specialize in working with people who are suffering from Develpmental Trauma, C-PTSD, all addictions, eating disorders, secondary stress, compassionate fatigue, anxiety and depression.
-I make the tools of yoga accessible anytime, anywhere, in a chair or even using a wall.
+"I specialize in working with people who are suffering from Developmental Trauma, C-PTSD, all addictions including eating disorders.
+I have also helped people with secondary stress, compassionate fatigue, anxiety and depression.
+In 2020, I received two certifications called Transforming the Experienced Based Brain (through intentional touch).
+These trainings were developed by Stephen Terrell, Author of Nurturing Resilience: Helping Clients move forward from Developmental Trauma.
+I learned somatic skills/tools to support people who have experienced trauma in utero/birth trauma to age 5.
+Along with the tools of yoga.
+I hope to help you create a way to live with your trauma "teachers."
+By practicing together, we can make it possible for calmness to be accessible anytime, anywhere, in a chair or even using a wall.
 We limit ourselves to think yoga is just a physical practice on the mat.
 It is a life style of the highest self care!
-Let's learn behaviors and practices that can help you learn to be more resilient, improve your self-esteem, and guide you in a more positive path!"
+Let's learn behaviors and practices that can help you learn to be more resilient, improve your self-esteem, and guide you on a more positive path!"

 Before you enter into the safe space Heather creates, you will first be asked to complete the confidential private health form.
 You will find this form in a PDF format on this page.
 Heather will use this information to customize your initial evaluation.
 If you have been referred by a therapist Heather will consult with them to tailor this session just for you.